dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 Great, it passed as well!

-To complete the test cases for this feature, let's validate where we now pass a **valid** data to the API.
+Let's now validate where we now pass a **valid** data to the API.
 Update the file `src/links/links.spec.ts` with the following code below:

 ```ts
 ...